wxcctechsummit/holcct2100/labslive/lab2.md

 # Lab Objective

-The objective of this lab is to explore the New Agent Desktop, in order to be familiar with the its new structure, learn about recently released features and be able to configure basic options.
+The objective of this lab is to **explore the New Agent Desktop**, in order to be familiar with the its new structure, learn about recently released features and be able to configure basic options.

 # Pre-requisites

-For doing this lab, you need first to complete the previous Lab 1: Control Hub and Admin Portal, so you need to have already done:
+For doing this lab, you need first to **complete the previous Lab 1: Control Hub and Admin Portal**, so you need to have already done:
 * Administrator access to the Tenant Portal
 * Agent created and configured
 * Agent is part of 2 Teams